qeta422/qeta422/README.md

 Front-End Web Developer
 -----------------------

 I am a beginner front-end Web Developer with an educational experience.
 My experience includes developing responsive websites from working with JavaScript, CSS(sass), and HTML.
 Currently mastering React.
 I have already completed several relative courses and I'm willing to learn more.
 I consider myself to be a person who has a high sense of responsibility, is proactive, pays attention to details and is well-organized problem-solver, capable of working independently and in a team.
-I am thrilled to continue building up my skills in this field as well as Always open for interesting offers to improve myself.
+I am thrilled to continue building up my skills in this field as well as always open for interesting offers to improve myself.
 Feel free to contact me.

 ## Projects